Yvan Rodic

-Yvan Rodic, also known as FaceHunter, is a Swiss fashion photographer, blogger and digital nomad.
+Yvan Rodic, also known as FaceHunter, is a Swiss fashion photographer and digital nomad called "The King of street style photography" by CNN.
 He travels the world photographing people at cultural and fashion events.
 He began a blog in 2006, and has since contributed to brands such as Armani, Esprit, and Volvo, among others.
-He was called "The King of street style photography" by CNN.

 Rodic has published four books with Thames & Hudson: FaceHunter (2010), A Year in The Life of FaceHunter (2013), Travels with Facehunter (2013), and Street Chic (2009),.